data-exp-lab/dxl-docs/source/expectations.rst

 The overall theme here is that of reproducibility; this is not the same as bitwise identical reproduction, which is often unavailable because of constraints such as order-of-arrival differences.
+The additional overhead of making work reproducible should not be onerous compared to the other expectations, and in many ways (i.e., turnkey plot generation, good note taking on data, etc) can reduce the overall effort of developing papers and workflows.

 We will endeavor to respond to requests to reproduce DXL results by providing necessary technology and data, allowing for reasonable commitments of time and